 Let’s take a look at these train line names, shall we?

-Oh sorry, you must be this tall to get on this ride:
+You must be this tall to get on this ride

 That kanji is generally tacked on to every train line, so I’ll leave it out of the explanations below.
 No sense in beating a dead horse.

 This is one of the easiest names that I’m going to present today.